ArlCIbe/CCMod1/CSS/display.md

 - none - the element is completely removed
 - initial - sets this property to its default value
 - inherit - inherits this property from its parent element

+___

+#### display: none - commonly used with JavaScript to hide and show elements without deleting and recreating them
+hint: `script` defaults to display: none.

+Note: Setting the display property of an element only changes **how the element is displayed**, *NOT* what kind of element it is (e.g. an inline element with display: block; is not allowed to have other block elements inside it).

+#### Hide an Element - display:none or visibility:hidden?

+**display: none** - the page will be display as if the element is simply not there.
+**visibility:hidden** - b/c it's still taking up the same space as before, the element will affect the page layout.